tomeshnet/tomesh.101/presentations/20190416_civictechto/tomesh-better-web.md

 ## Filtering - Censorship - Surveillance

 ???
-Both of them may engage in filtering, censoring, and surveillance.
+Both of them may engage in filtering, censorship, and surveillance.

 ---